singultek/recommender_system/README.md

 ---
 ## Brief Introduction

 In this project, 2 main approaches of Recommender System will be presented.
 First one is the content based recommender approach.
 In this implementation, additional information about the user and/or item is explored.
 In this case, the genres and tags of the movies is examined to find out recommendations for given userID.
-In the second approach, collaborative filtering based recommender system is applied.
-This time, recommender relies on the user-item interactions by using models such as KNN and SVD.
-Unfortunately, memory based techniques are not performed due to memory issues.
+In the second approach, collaborative filtering model based recommender system is applied.
+This time, recommender relies on the user-item interactions by using [K-Nearest Neighbour(KNN)](https://surprise.readthedocs.io/en/stable/knn_inspired.html#surprise.prediction_algorithms.knns.KNNBaseline) clustering model and [Singular Value Decomposition(SVD)](https://surprise.readthedocs.io/en/stable/matrix_factorization.html#surprise.prediction_algorithms.matrix_factorization.SVD) matrix factorization model.
+Unfortunately, collaborative filtering memory based techniques are not performed due to memory issues.
 The dataset is can be found on the official [MovieLens](https://grouplens.org/datasets/movielens/) website.
 The small,100k version of the dataset is used for this project, that can be found in the [data](https://github.com/singultek/recommender_system/blob/main/data).
 As the official website implies, there are approxiamately:
 * 100,000 ratings
 * 9000 movies